Meningitis Linked to Compounded Steroid Drugs

-According to the Centers for Disease Control, the contaminated drug has caused meningitis infections in at least 185 people and killed 14 people in twelve states.
-Today the CDC announced that the injections may also have unknowingly caused strokes, septic arthritis and spinal osteomyelitis among infected patients.
+According to the Centers for Disease Control, the contaminated drug has caused meningitis infections in at least 185 people and killed 14 people in twelve states in 2012.
+The CDC announced that the injections may also have unknowingly caused strokes, septic arthritis and spinal osteomyelitis among infected patients.
 Symptoms may include fevers, headaches, light sensitivity and stiff neck.
 The unknown factor is how long the infections will take to cause damage.
 For many the infection may have started with injections received as early as May 21st, 2012.

 Three lots of compounded methylprednisolone acetate doses of 80 milligrams per milliliter were apparently contaminated by the Exserohilum fungus, and quite possibly also Aspergillus.
 The CDC found the Exserohilum fungus among 10 of the meningitis patients tested and Aspergillus fungus in one infection.
 The FDA now suspects that the contamination occurred at a single compounding pharmacy in Massachusetts.